 1. The user initiates an application access request using an established secure channel.

-2. The Zero Trust controller processes the request from the used user’s endpoint (in endpoint-initiated setup) or by the network connector (in a service-initiated model), authenticating
+2. The Zero Trust controller processes the request from the used user’s endpoint (in an endpoint-initiated setup) or by the network connector (in a service-initiated model), authenticating

 3. If the authentication is passed, the user is let through.
 Otherwise, the access is denied